adde9708/Projects/login/login/README.md

 2. Use command: pip install -r requirements.txt
    To install all the requirements at the same time.

 Just click on the .exe file and enjoy!
-C:

 A friend of mine tried to download it and his antivirus Norton flagged the file as "wisdom of the crowds"!